anying1073/StarResonanceDps/DataTools/README.md

 ### Script/
 Python scripts for data processing:
-- `del_skill.py` Generates two intermediate files from the original data files.
+- `del_skill.py` Generates intermediate files from the original data files.
-- `merge_skill.py` Merges the two intermediate files and keeps conflicts/differences for manual review.
+- `merge_skill.py` Merges the intermediate files and keeps conflicts/differences for manual review.
 You should choose the correct value for each conflicted key.
 - `del_merge_skill.py` Converts the reviewed merge file into the final merged result.

 ## Usage